KarimAlMaghribi/Regress/docs/sharepoint-automation-defaults.md

 - `GET /automation/settings` returns all default configurations.
 - `PUT /automation/settings/{scope}` updates a single scope.
 Only `ingest` and `processing` are accepted.

 When enabling ingest defaults you must provide `tenant_id`.
+Passing a `pipeline_id` for this scope is rejected because pipeline automation now lives exclusively in the processing scope.
 When enabling processing defaults you must provide `pipeline_id`.
 Payloads omit identifiers when disabling automation, leaving existing values untouched for later reuse.

 ## Poller Behaviour

 During each automation poll cycle the service loads both folder rules and defaults.
 If ingest defaults are enabled, the poller ensures that every visible SharePoint folder has an automation rule marked `managed_by_default`.
-Newly discovered folders receive rules that mirror the global tenant (and optional pipeline) selection, while previously default-managed folders are updated to keep their metadata and timestamps fresh.
+Newly discovered folders receive rules that mirror the global tenant selection while explicitly clearing any pipeline references, and previously default-managed folders are updated to keep their metadata and timestamps fresh.
 Disabling ingest defaults removes any `managed_by_default` rules without touching manual ones.

 Jobs spawned from these defaults are flagged as `auto_managed` and post an "Automatischer Import (global) gestartet" message so the UI can distinguish globally triggered runs.